main banner

 Sgt Eric Outram LODGE 1288028

 In the Irish Army reports, almost no mention is made of the dealings with the three airmen after the landing.
 It is mentioned that they were bought to the Imperial Hotel in Castlebar but little else beyond that.
-It would be expected that they were brought to a border post late on the 15th April or perhaps given a change to rest and delivered the next day.
+It would be expected that they were brought to a border post late on the 15th April or perhaps given a chance to rest and delivered the next day.
 All three airmen were subsequently promoted to Officer rank and all survived the war.
 From the Directorate of History and Heritage in Canada it was possible to determine that all three had returned to North America in August 1942 aboard the Queen Mary, then traveled back to Canada and formed the Ferry crew on Catalina FP191 to the UK.
 There after their wartime career brought them elsewhere.

 The image below was provided by L. Burke in 2017 and he explained the provenance of the image as follows: